 A Race-ready Trophy Truck can be built for the cool low cost of $500,000.
 That’s a mansion in Vegas baby.

-A PreRunner usually goes for $100,000.
+A PreRunner usually costs $100,000 to make.
 That’s like ten facelifts and three boob jobs.
 But I digress.

 Usually, some bolt-on parts like a new suspension, wheels, and tires will cost $1,000+.
 Adding a body lift, fender flares, air filter, a locker(s), and other accessories get expensive quickly.
 AND the project becomes a slippery slope.
 Change one thing and it changes five other things.
 Small mods can avoid this but some welcome the ever-growing changes.